scitran/client/Downloading.md

 ## Downloading and reading

-You can download many different types of Flywheel objects: project, session, acquisition, file, collection or analysis.
-In most cases these are downloaded as a zip file.
+Flywheel objects can generally be downloaded.
+This includes project, session, acquisition, file, collection or analysis objects.
+A project, session, acquisition, collection or analysis is downloaded as a zip file.
+A file is downloaded as, well, a file.

     project = st.search('projects','project label','VWFA');
     st.download('project',project{1}.id,'destination','tarfile name');